alicht/intro-to-git-github-1121/git.md

 ![Alt Text](https://media.giphy.com/media/xT9KVuimKtly3zoJ0Y/giphy.gif)

-We have to delete Regina
+Uh oh... we have to delete Regina

 Unstage the file with `git reset <"filename">`

-Delete the last thing we wrote in `mean-girls.md`.
+OR Delete the last thing we wrote in `mean-girls.md`.

 Let's go back to our Mean Girls directory